mia-platform/Mia-service-Net-Library/docs/CRUDClient.md

  ```

  ### Collection mapping
- Some CRUD methods require you to map your class to a collection.
+CRUD methods require you to map your class to a collection.
 To do this, you have to specify the collection name within the `Attribute` ``[CollectionName]``.

 ```csharp
 [CollectionName("users")]